kirichkov/home_assistant-ble/README.md

 ## Usage

-Run `home_assistant-ble [your config file]` binary.
+Run `home_assistant-ble -c [your config file]` binary.

+The following command line options are recognized

+    -c CONFIG_FILE  - location of the config file
+    -v              - verbose
+    -f              - run in foreground
+    -p PID_FILE     - where to write the PID file

 ### Systemd

 To launch as a systemd service, you can copy `home_assistant-ble.service` file present in this repo.
+If you want to run the service using a different user/group you need to make sure that the PID file can be written to /run.
+By default the run directory is writable only by root, so you will need to write the PID at a different location.

 I'll probably build an archlinux package at some point (TODO).